Murica "Bison" Tank Company

 BOOOM BOOOM BOOOM BOOOM BOOOM

-Stand didn't bother to chase.
-He shrank back to demonfolk form, naked and unbothered.
-He waved lazily as a Chinook descended.
+He shrank back down into his demonfolk form, naked and completely unbothered.
+He gave a lazy wave just as a Chinook descended nearby.

-The crew rushed out with a cloth, a cigar, and a bottle of whiskey.
+The crew rushed out, already prepared—one with a cloth, one with a cigar, and one with a bottle of whiskey.

 "Good work, sir."

-Stan tore the cap off the bottle with his teeth and chugged.
+Stan tore the cap off the bottle with his teeth and chugged deeply.

 They lit his cigar.